 For many of my wall hangings, I have used branches from our yard.
 We have cleaned them up, let them dry out and then sanded them down.
 In some cases we have even used Linseed Oil to help protect the branch and to add a little bit of coloring.

 As a Beginner Macrame Artist it can be a little of out of our budget to purchase clothing racks and s-hooks, or make stands to hold our pieces while working on them.
-What I have found that works for me on a budget is hanging my piece on a nail and then using painters tape to help hold the piece still while I tie my knots on the branch.
-I would recommend a gentle clean release painters tape that won’t mess up any painted walls.
+What I have found that works for me on a budget is hanging my piece on a nail and then using painters tape to help hold the branch still while I tie my knots.
+I would recommend a gentle clean release painters tape that won't mess up any painted walls.

-Try a wire pet brush (not used on your pet of course) or a small tooth comb for gently brushing out fringe.
+Try a wire brush or a small tooth comb for gently brushing out fringe.

 What are some of your favorite must haves for macrame projects let me know in the comments.